Travelling Solo in Slovenia

 Slovenia Adventures and Tours

 If you feel more comfortable in a group for either part of your trip or the whole duration, consider taking a tour of Slovenia.
 G Adventures is a responsible tour company which mainly caters towards budget travellers.
 Most tours have an average of 10 people and there is no upper age limit.
-Once you book your trip you pay extra for any excursions you want to do when you’re there.
+Once you book your trip you pay extra for any excursions in Slovenia that you want to do when you’re there.

 They have group tours combining Slovenia with Hungary, Austria and Italy from 8 days to 21 days, including the best of Slovenia.
-I have personally used G Adventures and recommend them as a solo female friendly company.
+I have personally used G Adventures and recommend them as a solo female friendly company, if you're unsure what to visit in Slovenia.

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence their Slovenia trips can appear more costly than G Adventures.

 Trips start from an 8 day Slovenia: hike, bike & raft, to an epic 43 day trip from Madrid to Rome.
 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.
 Read our Intrepid Travel Reviews

 Get Your Guide helps you to find top-rated activities and day trips in worldwide destinations including travelling in Slovenia.
 Choose from a tour to Lake Bled and Lake Bohinj, a visit to Postojna cave and Predjama Castle or a private walking tour of Ljubljana.
 There are several day tours in Slovenia to choose from and it’s really simple to use.
 Just check the reviews, dates, price and availability then book online.

 Getting Around Slovenia